BryanJacobs/FIDO2Applet/docs/security.md

 ### An attacker can intercept traffic to and from my authenticator

-Yeah, that's how NFC works.
+Yeah, that's how NFC works when your attacker has a nice antenna.

 The important parts of the traffic are encrypted and authenticated with ECDH.
 The attacker cannot reasonably "see" your PIN.
 They can